mjasher/graphics/README.md

 and

 > The elegance and flexibility of the D3 API are unparalleled.

 Here's a budding collection of my 'generic' D3 templates I use when I'm favoring the latter.

-git filter-branch --force --index-filter \
-'git rm -r --cached --ignore-unmatch demo_data' \
---prune-empty --tag-name-filter cat -- --all